eellak/gsoc17-donationbox/Database/README.md

 ```
 Beyond that, on the side of the WordPress site, no further adjustment is required for communication.

-Now go to the [configuration file](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php) and set it to the corresponding fields for the user the credentials you provided on the WordPress page. <br><br>
+Now go to the [configuration file](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php) and set it to the corresponding fields for the user the credentials you provided on the WordPress page.
+In this way, this user credentials will be accepted from the [ index.php page](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/index.php).<br>

 ____